 The possibilities for a movie theatre today are wide open.
 Exploring and understanding those possibilities are the focus of the first Digital Cinema Summit, which will be held on the afternoon of 6 February at the Hotel Okura.
 The half-day event will feature top digital cinema technology authorities from around the world addressing a range of issues facing professionals in all phases of the motion picture industry.
-The purpose of the event is to give digital cinema technology centre stage.
+The purpose of the event is to put digital cinema technology centre stage.

-In panels discussions moderated by Nick Dager, Editor and Publisher of Digital Cinema Report, the topics will include:
+In panel discussions moderated by Nick Dager, Editor and Publisher of Digital Cinema Report, the topics will include:

 Lobbies – The Moviegoing Experience Begins at the Front Door

 Theatre Sound – Object Based or File Based?

 High Dynamic Range in Exhibition – Laser versus LED